Datenverlust/MarkerPassingAlgorithm/README.md

 # MarkerPassingAlgorithm
-This is an generalized implementation of the general Marker Passing algorithm published by: Crestani (https://doi.org/10.1023/A:1006569829653).
+This is an generalized implementation of the general de.kimanufaktur.markerpassing.Marker Passing algorithm published by: Crestani (https://doi.org/10.1023/A:1006569829653).
-The idea is the same as in activation spreading (for more details you can start here: https://en.wikipedia.org/wiki/Spreading_activation), but the implementation is more general.
-Marker Passing extends the "double value" which is used in spreading activation as activation or zorch to a general marker.
+The idea is the same as in activation spreading (for more details you can start here: https://en.wikipedia.org/wiki/Spreading_activation), but the implementation is more general. de.kimanufaktur.markerpassing.Marker Passing extends the "double value" which is used in spreading activation as activation or zorch to a general marker.
 This marker can contain all information wanted.
 It is passt to other nodes, which can modify this marker.
 With this algorithm, we can subsum some simple models like PetriNets and some more complex Models Like ANN.